darisdzakwanhoesien2/PWP_JournalAPI/README.md

 ### Contact <a name="contact"></a>

-For feedback, contact Daris at daris@example.com
+For feedback, contact the team at oulu.pwp@example.com

 ---